MatthewDaws/TileMapBase/readme.md

 # TileMapBase

 Uses OpenStreetMap tiles, or other tile servers, to produce "basemaps" for use with matplotlib.
 Uses a SQLite database to cache the tiles, so you can experiment with map production without re-downloading the same tiles.
+Supports Open Data tiles from the
+UK Ordnance Survey.

 ## Requirements